jaykhandla/Weather-App/README.md

 ## Overview
 A simple and interactive weather application that allows users to get current weather information for any location.
 The app fetches real-time data from a weather API and displays key details such as temperature, humidity, wind speed, and weather conditions.

+## Live Demo

+You can view a demo of the website by visiting [Weather App](https://jay-weather-app.vercel.app/).

 ## Features

 - **Real-time Weather Data**: Get live updates about the weather based on your location or a search query.